lingxi-zhou-dev/Amazon-Order-Auto-Filler/README.md

    - Use the script's interface to paste from clipboard
    - Form fields are automatically populated
    - Review and submit the order

+3. **On Google Sheet**:
+  - This part is only an example and should be modified based on personal needs
+  - This program adds row to specific google sheet to keep track of the orders